 Krampus: The Terrifying Christmas Devil Who Punished Naughty Children

-Krampus, The Son of Goddess Hel
+Krampus: Christmas Devil and Son of Norse Goddess Hel

-Legend has it that Krampus was the son of the Norse goddess Hel, ruler of Helheim (the Norse realm of the dead).
-Youngest daughter of Loki, Hel is described as “a horrible hag, half alive and half dead, with a gloomy and grim expression.
+Legend has it that Krampus was the son of the Norse goddess Hel, ruler of Helheim, the Norse realm of the dead.
+Youngest daughter of Loki, in Encyclopedia Mythica Hel is described as “a horrible hag, half alive and half dead, with a gloomy and grim expression.
 Her face and body are those of a living woman, but her thighs and legs are those of a corpse, mottled and moldering.”

 Wearing fur suits and carved masks, they paraded through the villages yelling, ringing bells, and generally making a racket.
 The custom was oftentimes carried out on the longest night of the year, the Winter Solstice .
 Along with other pagan traditions, Krampus became entwined with Christmas as Christianity spread through Eastern Europe.

 Krampus Devours Naughty Children